simonbesnard1/forest-age-upscale/README.md

 - **Upscaling pipeline** (`ageUpscaling/`): core modules for loading data, applying transformations, training models, and generating upscaled forest-age cubes.
 - **Analysis** (`analysis/`): scripts to reproduce the figures and tables in the paper.

-The package is tightly linked to the **GAMI v* dataset** — a global 100 m forest-age ensemble for 2010 and 2020 with quantified uncertainty.
+The package is tightly linked to the **GAMI dataset** — a global 100 m forest-age ensemble for 2010 and 2020 with quantified uncertainty.

 ---